Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/tree-list-view-columns.md

 Frozen columns are one or more columns that appear fixed to the left side of the [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView) control and are outside of the scrollable portion of the control.

-Set the [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[FrozenColumnCount](xref:@ActiproUIRoot.Controls.Grids.TreeListView.FrozenColumnCount) to a value larger than `0` to indicate the number of columns to freeze.
+Set the [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[FrozenColumnCount](xref:@ActiproUIRoot.Controls.Grids.TreeListView.FrozenColumnCount) to a value larger than zero to indicate the number of columns to freeze.
 Make sure the columns you intend to freeze are the first columns in the [Columns](xref:@ActiproUIRoot.Controls.Grids.TreeListView.Columns) collection.
 The count doesn't examine the current visibility state of the columns, only their index in the collection.

 ## Specifying the Expansion Column